 Attitudinal BarriersAttitudinal barriers to effective communication refer to difficulties that arise from negative attitudes or perceptions that can make it difficult for an individual to communicate effectively.
 These barriers can include the following:

 - Prejudice: Prejudice or bias towards specific individuals or groups can make it hard for an individual to communicate effectively with them.

 - Stereotypes: Holding stereotypes or generalizations about particular individuals or groups can lead to misunderstandings and can make it hard for an individual to communicate effectively with them.

 - Lack of respect: A lack of respect for the other person’s ideas, opinions, or feelings can make it hard for an individual to communicate effectively with them.

 - Assumptions: Making assumptions about the other person’s knowledge, understanding, or intent can make it hard for an individual to communicate effectively with them.

 - Resistance: Being resistant to change or new ideas can make it hard for an individual to communicate effectively with others.

-How to overcome barriers to effective communication?
+How to overcome barriers of communication?